clux/facemaulers/npcs/irae.md

 The undead sentience ability of her completed scythe lets her create a self-fueling religion around her (though she keeps this secret for now, but Arklem will know).
 This can be seen in the dungeons of [[irithyl]].

+[[celerom]]'s sustainability plan is perfectly in line with her goal, but it's not her main target.

 In the mean time she and Arklem is trying to complete an ascension ritual in [[velddrinnsshar]].
 Guards planted.
 They will need to defeat her there, and then probably in her phylactery.

 ## Encounters